mcevoyinit/catch-me-if-you-can/README.md

-# ArbiLens: The Regulatory Navigation Protocol ⚖️
+# Catch Me If You Can: The Regulatory Navigation Protocol ⚖️
 *ETH Global NYC Hackathon Project*

 **Protocol enabling transparent, compliant navigation of global regulatory frameworks.**